Curriculum choices for your village

 • Montessori by Mom – Montessori-style kits & lessons.
 (PreK–3)

-• Shiller Math (Montessori) – Hands-on Montessori math.
+• Shiller Math (Montessori) – Hands-on Montessori activities.
 (PreK–8)